tanjunjie30/GA-project-submissions/Project 2/README.md

 ### Model Fitting and Evaluation

 * Ordinary Linear Regression ("OLS"), RidgeCV Regression and LassoCV Regression models have been used to predict the resale price given a set of flat characteristics.
+Thereafter, the degree of polynomial of each model tested was incrementally raised to find the optimal degree that produces the lowest RMSE.

 * All features have been standard-scaled to improve the performnance of modeling although standard-scaling did not have any effect on the basic OLS model.